defsquare/scenari/README.md

 ```
 Missing step for : When I create a new product with name "iphone 6" and description "awesome phone"
-(defwhen #"I create a new product with name \"([^\"]*)\" and description \"([^\"]*)\""  [state arg0 arg1]  (do "something"))
+(defwhen "I create a new product with name {string} and description {string}"  [state arg0 arg1]  (do "something"))
 ```

 ### how to get data from the scenario into your step function

-Every group the regex will find (everything enclosed in parens () in your regex) will be transmitted as a string to your step function params with the same left-to-right order, BUT the data is first evaluated as clojure.edn data string (see [clojure.edn/read-string](https://clojure.github.io/clojure/clojure.edn-api.html)) and IF it is a Clojure data structure ((coll? evaluated-data) returns true), THEN it will be transmitted evaluated as a param to the step function.
+Every group the sentence matcher will find (everything enclosed in curly braces in your sentence matcher) will be transmitted as a string to your step function params with the same left-to-right order, BUT the data is first evaluated as clojure.edn data string (see [clojure.edn/read-string](https://clojure.github.io/clojure/clojure.edn-api.html)) and IF it is a Clojure data structure ((coll? evaluated-data) returns true), THEN it will be transmitted evaluated as a param to the step function.

-**Tips**: the map will be detected by the parser and it'll generate a step function skeleton in the output with the correct regex group.
+**Tips**: the map will be detected by the parser and it'll generate a step function skeleton in the output with the correct sentence matcher.

 ### Execute scenario(s)